To apply for Bingham funds:

 Note: an approved Capstone Sythesis Project will be given strong consideration.

-* If you have material that would supplement your application, you should refer to it within your proposal, and we may request that it be submitted separately.
+* If you have supplemental material for your application, please refer to it in your proposal, and be prepared to submit it separately.

 We encourage you to meet and discuss your idea with